|2||East Ham, England|

 |3||Londonderry, Northern Ireland|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bristol air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bristol is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|